LucieFu/uselimemortar/_articles/learn-about-lime.md

 {% include image-row.html images=page.wrong-mortar row-caption="Examples of deterioration patterns of stones when cement is used" %}

-Hard and low-porous mortars such as cement mortar trap moisture inside the wall as they are less permeable than the surrounding stones.
+Hard and low-porous mortars such as cement trap moisture inside the wall as they are less permeable than the surrounding stones.
 Evaporation happens then through the masonry (stones or bricks) instead of through mortar joints.
 When soluble salts are brought to the surface of the masonry it results in salt weathering and loss of substrate of the historical and valuable masonry units.

 Lime is a traditional, sustainable, historically-authentic and breathable material that contributes to the long-term conservation of masonry.
 It is not more expensive than alternatives and minimises the work to do on the masonry in the future.